travel blogger influencer campaign

 What was the Campaign?

 I often think people seldom know the amount of work that goes into this dream job.
-This CaliforniaWild campaign was actually two jobs in one.
+This CaliforniaWild campaign actually had two jobs in one.

 Influencer Marketing